-There has never been so many international trainees.
-I thought it was cool that everyone had an ear piece and listened to interpretations in real-time.
+There have never been so many international trainees.
+I thought it was cool that everyone had an earpiece and listened to interpretations in real-time.
 I wonder if this was just for the first episode, or if it will continue like that for the rest of the show.
 I don’t think it is realistic to have the live interpretations for the entirety of the show (i.e. during practices) so it will be interesting to see how the trainees interact with one another.

 I also thought the cultural exchanges were interesting.
 Chinese trainee shows are generally quite positive and wholesome, despite it being a survival show.
 I can’t wait to see the friendships that blossom.
 Episode 1 already showed us some beautiful moments (*ahem* Santa and Liu Yu hahaha).

 Mentors are also very important in a show.
 Personally, I really like Zhou Shen, Nene, and Zhou Zhennan.